 Of course, you shouldn't make things up or be overly dramatic.
 Insurance companies will turn a deaf ear to claims they believe are false.
 Use appropriate medical terms wherever possible—for example, "narrowing of disk spacing" rather than "strained back."

 Include a complete list of each medical provider who treated you and the total amount charged by each.

 Make a brief statement of the amount of time you missed from work because of your injuries, and refer to whatever letter you have from your employer verifying your pay and missed time.
 If you are irregularly or self-employed, explain how you arrived at the total figure for lost income.

 If you suffered extra or unusual discomforts, embarrassments, inconvenience, or losses as a result of your injuries, mention them in your demand letter.

-In the last paragraph of your letter, demand a specific sum of money as total compensation for your pain, suffering, lost income, and other losses.
+In the last paragraph of your letter, demand a specific sum of money as total compensation for your pain, suffering, lost income, and other losses (collectively, these are your "damages").
 Set out a figure that is higher than what you think your claim is actually worth (a general rule is 75% to 100% higher than what you would be satisfied with); this allows you some room to negotiate with the insurance adjuster.
-(For help determining the settlement demand figure, see Nolo's article How Does an Insurer Value an Injury Claim?)
+(For help determining the settlement demand figure, see Nolo's article how insurers value an injury claim.)

 Along with your demand letter, send the insurance company copies of documents, records, letters, bills or other writings supporting the things you describe in your letter.
 (Keep all originals for your own files.)